hashicorp/katakoda/terraform-sentinel/step1.md

 ## Create the bucket rule

-Your policy has a filter that will search the mock data, but no rule to evaluate this data against.
+Add a rule to evaluate mock data.
 Copy and paste the `bucket_tags` rule below the commented line `# Rule to require at least one tag`.

 ```
 bucket_tags = rule {